Our Austin Story

 Historic Downtown Squares

 Edwin Waller platted Austin with Congress Avenue as the central axis.
 In Waller’s plan, Congress Avenue was (and still is) the geographic and cultural center of Austin.
-Understanding its heritage helps us interpret the role its played and plan for the future.
+Understanding the avenue's heritage helps us interpret the role it has played and plan for its future.

 Our Austin Story connects the present to the past, shedding light on why Austin is such an incredible place.
-This Executive Summary lines out the thinking behind Our Austin Story and the project's implications and stakeholders.Read More⟶
+This Executive Summary lays out the reasons we wanted to tell Our Austin Story and the project's implications and stakeholders.Read More⟶